Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Introduction

-\item Building on multiple task-specific classification heads, we introduce out-of-distribution detection for task-ID prediction, demonstrating the effectiveness of using task-ID prediction approach to extend TIL method for CIL, where task-ID is unknown.
+\item Based on multiple task-specific classifier heads, we introduce out-of-distribution detection for task-ID prediction, demonstrating that a task-ID prediction mechanism can effectively extend TIL to the CIL setting, where the task-ID is unknown.

-\item Our proposed method achieves state-of-the-art classification performance on two medical image datasets and one natural image dataset, outperforming existing methods in overall performance and achieving a better balance among model stability and plasticity, and parameter growth. \end{enumerate}
+\item Our proposed method achieves state-of-the-art CIL performance on two medical image datasets and two natural image datasets, achieving a better balance among model stability, plasticity, and parameter growth. \end{enumerate}